Mzaydan/git_assignment/README.md

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?
+No. It's better to keep our code in the main branch as it is and work on different branches.
+Once we finish our work on branches, we merge it to the main one (by switiching to the main branch and then using git merge).